seanjohn85/Premier-League/README.md

 Everthing is developed in Python 2.7 and it is recommended that a new virtual enviroment is set up for each fold using a system such as Anaconda.

-All intructions are based on pip install
+All intructions are based on pip install.

 #Keras Cnn set Up